rgwilton/draft-yp-observability/draft-wilton-netconf-yang-push-lite.md

 ## On-Change events

-In an on-change subscription, *update* records indicate updated values or when a monitored data node or list node has been deleted.  *update* records SHOULD be generated at the same subtree as equivalent periodic subscription rather than only the specific data node that is on-change notifiable.
+In an on-change subscription, *update* records indicate updated values or when a monitored data node or list node has been deleted.
+An *update* record is sent whenever a change in the subscribed information is detected. *update* records SHOULD be generated at the same subtree as equivalent periodic subscription rather than only the specific data node that is on-change notifiable.
 The goal is to ensure that the *update* message contains a consistent set of data on the subscription path.

 Each entry in the *updates* list identifies a data node (i.e., list entry, container, leaf or leaf-list), via the *target-path* that either has changes is state or has been deleted.